vlingo/xoom-schemata/README.md

 Run the full build using `mvn clean package -Pfrontend`.

-Afterwards, you can build the docker container with `docker build . -t vlingo-schemata-demo`.
+Afterwards, you can build the docker container with `docker build . -t vlingo/vlingo-schemata`.

-CI build runs on CircleCI: https://circleci.com/gh/wwerner/vlingo-schemata/.
+CI build runs on CircleCI: https://circleci.com/gh/vlingo/vlingo-schemata/.

-A docker image containing mock data is published to https://hub.docker.com/r/wernerw/vlingo-schemata.
+A docker image containing mock data is published to https://hub.docker.com/r/vlingo/vlingo-schemata.

 The maven build takes care of the following: